achempion/software_process_framework/README.md

 `.keep` need to keep an empty folder at the git repository

-`task-11`, `task-13`, `task-15` is the identification of task at your task management system.
+`task-11`, `task-13`, `task-15` is the identifications of a task at your task management system.

-The content of task files should incorporate a description of actions needed to run.
+The content of the task file should describe additional actions needed to be done after deployment, such as:
-It may be some custom tasks or action needed to perform the task have been deployed to dev, stage or production.
+- notify someone
-Also, you can write some information to the team member who responsible to deploy production releases.
+- run some custom command on the server

-Here is an example:
+Here is an example of task file:

 **releases/current/task-11**
 ```ruby